(If you are a visitor to the Lake District, please bear in mind that,

 The shapes of the mountains, or fells, in the Lake District are the result of glaciation.
 This has led to the formation of U shaped valleys, which are often filled by lakes.
 An example, is Wast water, which is the deepest Lake in the Lake District.
 Another example is the valley containing Buttermere and Crummock Water, which has a series of fells each side.
 The U shaped valley between Hindscarth and Maiden Moor is without a lake.
 You can see it clearly from Dalehead summit.
 (For a photo go to 'Dalehead' in the section 'Lower Mountains with Views'.)
 The tops of the high fells are rocky, having been stripped of soil by glacial action.
 Also they are lower and more rounded than younger mountains such as 'The Alps'.
 This is because over millions of years, rain water has penetrated fissures in the rock, which then froze and caused the rock to break apart.
 The top of Bow Fell is an example, where numerous slabs of rock lie in confusion at the summit.
 Any movement of the next glacier on the fell would probably take the loose rock with it and so lower its height.
 Most lower fells such as Loadpot Hill, Blake Fell, Gavel Fell etc. are grass covered.

 The last ice age killed all the trees in Britain and only after it ended was it possible for trees to spread back to Britain from areas further south.
 At the time the English channel did not exist and 34 trees managed to take hold before melting ice caused the seas to rise and cut Britain off from the rest of Europe.
 22 of these trees reached Cumbria.
 Most of the land below 1500' in the Lake District would have been covered mainly in deciduous woodland.
-This is exemplified by Great Mell Fell with deciduous trees now growing to around this level.
+This is exemplified by Great Mell Fell with deciduous trees now growing up to this level.
 The woodland would have included ash, birch, oak, wild cherry, hazel, rowan, hawthorne, wych elm and in water logged areas, alder.
 The non-deciduous yew was also native.
 Though native to the south of England, trees, such as beech, poplar, whitebeam, hornbeam and the large leaved lime did not reach Cumbria in this period.
 (For more information on native trees go to the Woodland Trust.)

 Since the last ice-age, about 10,000 ago, the Lake District has been shaped by man's activities.
 As man changed from hunter-gatherer (at the end of the Neolithic Period, or New stone age about 3000 years ago) to farmer, the trees were cleared for pasture and for growing food.
 Trees were later used for boat building and to make charcoal for the iron industry, resulting in even more deforestation and so produced the landscape we have today with hill slopes covered mainly in grass, bracken and heather.
 Hollows in the mountainous areas filled with water and became tarns, while flat uplands became boggy.
 The peat in these regions acts like a sponge during heavy rainfall and this effect means the run-off of water from the fells is evened out.
 Unfortunately in 2009, a long period of rain meant that the peat became saturated and heavy rain later in November of that year could not be absorbed.
 Floods in Keswick, Cockermouth and surrounding areas were the result.